allenz2423/sep11-freedom-project/entries/entry06.md

 # EDP (Engineering Development Process)

 The stage of the EDP I'm on is <b>Improve</b>.
 I am already done with a MVP, and everything works.
 What I should do next is improve on the design, make the loading a bit faster, and make the website more user friendly.
 After I am done improving, I should move on to communicating the results although I am not sure if I would need to do that at all.
+The thing with the current step of the EDP is that I don't really want to improve on the product that would be the MVP.
+I want to improve on the design.
+I want to make the loading a bit faster.
+I want to make the website more user friendly.
+But do I actually want to do that?
+All the meaningful changes I can make to the website will not be noticed by the end user.
+The end user will not notice the slightly faster loading time, they won't notice the more secure deletion system.
+I hate front end design work.
 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)